 ASO is a process that involves Keyword Research, Optimizing & Tracking overtime.

-When it comes to find the best keywords to be optimized in your app store listing, Keyword Relevance comes first.
+When it comes to find the best keywords to be optimized in your store listing, Keyword Relevance comes first.
 It’s vital to find which are the keywords that best define your business, product or service, the ones that your potential users are likely to search.
 Once you have found relevant keywords you have to track them all with an ASO tool which will show you estimated traffic score and difficulty to rank for any particular keyword.
 Focusing on non-relevant keywords is useless: nobody looking for a food delivery app is downloading a flashlight application…

 Also, it can be a big ASO mistake to focus in high-volume head-tail keywords if your app has just been launched or barely has recurrent installs.
-Try to find mid & long-tail keywords that can bring some installs and optimize them in your app store listing.
+Try to find mid & long-tail keywords that can bring some installs and optimize them in your listing.
 Don’t rush, start optimizing gradually and consider keywords with less estimated traffic which also have low difficulty.

-After few years of experience in ASO we have noticed a very common mistake among app marketers: “Focusing only on high volume keywords”.
+After few years of experience in ASO we have noticed a very common mistake among marketers: “Focusing only on high volume keywords”.

 Step by step, ASO is a long run.